Great Nurcott Farm, Winsford

 Sporting and Recreation

-The property briefly comprises a substantial character Grade II listed farmhouse of traditional construction affording well-proportioned family accommodation utilised as a six bedroomed main dwelling with one wing currently disused having fallen into disrepair, although this part could be easily incorporated back into the main house, if required.
+The property briefly comprises a substantial detached Grade II listed farmhouse of traditional construction affording well-proportioned six bedroomed accommodation.
+One wing of the house is currently disused and in a severely dilapidated condition, although this part could be easily incorporated back into the main house or utilised for the creation of a self-contained annexe, subject to any necessary planning and/or listed building consents.

 Situated adjacent to the farmhouse are a fine range of traditional stone buildings eminently suited to alternative uses such as holiday cottages, shooting lodges, annexe, studios or offices, subject to obtaining the appropriate planning consent.
 There is a further range of adaptable modern farm buildings well suited to a variety of livestock enterprises.